The #finchconf speakers are passionate, industry-leading professionals and experienced, widely-regarded speakers. All are invited guests.

 You will need a laptop, and something for making a lot of notes.

 Accessibility doesn’t have to be hard or time-consuming.
 Once you learn how to think and code inclusively, writing accessible markup becomes second nature, and part of your everyday coding workflow.
-In this workshop you will learn how to build UI components with inclusivity baked right into them from the start.

 You’ll learn some of the most important accessibility principles.
 We’ll also cover how to operate a screen reader and conduct an accessibility audit to spot and fix some of the most important accessibility issues.